KittyDig/portfolio_2/README.md

 - Conducted user testing with my cousin, who played the game on an iPad.
 The game was successfully played on mobile, tablet, and desktop, ensuring a versatile user experience.
 - She enjoyed the game and found it to not be too difficult, but it had enough challenge for her to play a few rounds of the game.
+- A popup was added that gives the user instructions on how to play the game.

 ### Validator